by Sue Friedman

 Ovarian Cancer Maintenance Therapy

 Maintenance therapy is a type of treatment that is given after initial standard treatment has been completed to try to keep the cancer from returning.
-Lynparza and Zejula have received FDA approval for use as maintenance therapy in women with ovarian, fallopian tube, and primary peritoneal cancer (regardless of their BRCA status) who have received at least two lines of chemotherapy and who had a complete or partial response to their most recent treatment.
+Lynparza, Zejula, and Rubraca have all received FDA approval for use as maintenance therapy in women with ovarian, fallopian tube, and primary peritoneal cancer (regardless of their BRCA status).

 Ovarian Cancer Research